 Call for Papers

-The ACM SIGMETRICS conference solicits papers on the development and
+The 2019 ACM SIGMETRICS / IFIP Performance conference solicits papers on the

-forum for presenting results and discussing ideas that further our
+a high-quality single-track forum for presenting results and discussing ideas that further

-knowledge and understanding of the measurement, modeling, analysis,
+our knowledge and understanding of the measurement, modeling, analysis, and design

-from mobile devices and Internet-of-Things (IoT) applications to
+devices and Internet-of-Things (IoT) applications to large-scale cloud computing

 Accepted papers will appear in the Proceedings of the ACM on Measurement and Analysis of Computing Systems (POMACS) and will be invited to present at the conference.